When Health Conditions Co-Occur: The Complex Relationship Between Comorbidities And Mental Health

 Getty/PeopleImages

-Risk factors for comorbidities in mental health
+Risk factors for mental illness comorbidities

 In general, there are various risk factors, including environmental, genetic, and socioeconomic factors, that can influence the development of comorbidities.
 Some risk factors may be preventable and within our control.